Loss of citizenship

 A 1961 letter from the Immigration and Naturalization Service, stating that Beys Afroyim had lost his U.S. citizenship.
 Afroyim became the subject of a landmark 1967 U.S. Supreme Court case, Afroyim v.
 Rusk.

 Loss of citizenship, also referred to as loss of nationality, is the event of ceasing to be a citizen of a country under the nationality law of that country.
+This process can occur by various different grounds.
+Loss of citizenship can occur as a result of specific state or individual effort, or result unintentionally due to various legal or geopolitical conditions.
+Loss of citizenship is a process that mainly targets marginalized communities, such as underrepresented ethnic groups, transgender individuals, citizens of aspirant states, or those impacted by conflict around the world.
+Loss of citizenship is something that is protected against by international organizations, and therefore preventative efforts have been made.
+Loss of citizenship around the world has come to hurt efforts for sustainability, specifically the efforts outlined by the United Nations' Sustainable Development Goals (Goal 16.9).
+Furthermore, loss of citizenship also impacts the individual on legal and social grounds.

 Grounds

 Citizenship can be lost in a variety of different ways.
-In a study of the nationality laws of thirty-three European countries, the European Union Democracy Observatory found nine broadly defined cases in which a citizen of a country may lose his or her citizenship.
+In a study of the nationality laws of thirty-three European countries, the European Union Democracy Observatory found nine broadly defined cases in which a citizen of a country may lose his or her citizenship through intentional efforts from themselves or their government.
+Alongside intentional efforts, various other grounds exist that challenge citizenship laws and efforts.

 Renunciation

 Citizenship can be lost voluntarily through renunciation.
 A person might renounce their citizenship in order to take up another citizenship.

 Denaturalization

 Citizenship can be lost involuntarily through denaturalization, also known as deprivation or forfeiture.
+Denaturalization is a process which has historically been applied to ethnic minorities, such as Haitians in the Dominican Republic.
 A person might have their citizenship revoked in this way due to: